Best Laptop for Developers

 Storage (SSD, HDD, and External drives) – The best laptop for developers has an SSD (solid-state drive) storage of at least 128 GB, instead of the traditional spinning HDDs (hard disk drives), as the HDDs are heavier and have a slower boot-up speed.
 Many developers like to work with at least 256 GB + SSD storage.

 Display – An ideal display for programmers is a clear, high-resolution display that allows easy view of multiple windows at once, with enough screen real estate to open windows side-by-side and multitask efficiently.
-Programmers need a large workspace to help avoid eyestrain.
-Experts recommend a full HD 15" + screen to increase screen real estate and streamline multi-tasking.
+Programmers need a large workspace to avoid eyestrain.
+Experts recommend a full HD 15" + screen to increase screen real estate and streamline multitasking.

 Graphics – It's not strictly necessary for developers to use a dedicated graphics card.
 Today's processors have integrated GPUs that are more than able to handle hardcore graphics.
-As long as you're not dealing with video game development or anything of the like, you should be okay with the latest version of an integrated GPU.
+As long as you're not dealing with video game development or anything of the like, you should be OK with the latest version of an integrated GPU.

 Plenty of accessory ports – The best laptops for computer science have enough ports to accommodate your accessories.
 As a developer, you're bound to have multiple tablets, monitors, headsets, and other smart devices constantly in use.
 Always check to make sure the laptop you're getting has the inputs you need before you buy.